jdeluyck/kcoreorg-website/_posts/2023/2023-12-13-adventures-with-rootless-containers.md

 sudo sysctl net.ipv4.ip_unprivileged_port_start=80
 ```

-This will allow unprivileged processes to bind to any port >= 80.
+This will allow unprivileged processes to bind to any port &ge; 80.